Irrigation sprinkler

 An irrigation sprinkler (also known as a water sprinkler or simply a sprinkler) is a device used to irrigate (water) agricultural crops, lawns, landscapes, golf courses, and other areas.
 They are also used for cooling and for the control of airborne dust.
-Sprinkler irrigation is the method of applying water in a controlled manner in way similar to rainfall.
+Sprinkler irrigation is the method of applying water in a controlled manner that mimics rainfall.
 The water is distributed through a network that may consist of pumps, valves, pipes, and sprinklers.

 Irrigation sprinklers can be used for residential, industrial, and agricultural usage.
 It is useful on uneven land where sufficient water is not available as well as on sandy soil.
 The perpendicular pipes, having rotating nozzles on top, are joined to the main pipeline at regular intervals.

 When water is pressurized through the main pipe it escapes from the rotating nozzles.
 It gets sprinkled on the crop.
 In sprinkler or overhead irrigation, water is piped to one more central locations within the field and distributed by overhead high pressure sprinklers or guns.

 Types

 Industrial

-Higher pressure sprinklers that themselves move in a circle are driven by a ball drive, gear drive, or impact mechanism (impact sprinklers).
-These can be designed to rotate in a full or partial circle.
+Rotating sprinkler-heads for higher pressures are driven by a ball drive, gear drive, or impact mechanisms.
+They can be designed to rotate in a full or partial circle.

 Rainguns are similar to impact sprinklers, except that they generally operate at very high pressures of 40 to 130 lbf/in2 and flows of 50 to 1200 USgal/min, usually with nozzle diameters in the range of 0.5 to 1.9 in.
 In addition to irrigation, guns are used for industrial applications such as dust suppression and logging.

 Many irrigation sprinklers are buried in the ground along with their supporting plumbing, although above ground and moving sprinklers are also common.
 Most irrigation sprinklers operate through electric and hydraulic technology and are grouped together in zones that can be collectively turned on and off by actuating a solenoid valve.